-- 2. NSLA officials who have a legitimate educational interest as defined by 34 C.F.R.
-Part 99; - 3.
+- 1. LCER officials who have a legitimate educational interest as defined by 34 C.F.R.
+Part 99; - 2.
 Other schools to which a student seeks or intends to enroll so long as the disclosure is for purposes related to the student's enrollment or transfer.
-When a student transfers schools, the NSLA will mail the original or a copy of a student's cumulative file to the receiving district or private school within ten (10) school days following the date the request is received from the public school or private school where the student intends to enroll.
-The NSLA will make a reasonable attempt to notify the parent or eligible student of the request for records at the parent's or eligible student's last known address, unless the disclosure is initiated by the parent or eligible student.
-Additionally, the NSLA will give the parent or eligible student, upon request, a copy of the record that was disclosed and give the parent or eligible student, upon request, an opportunity for a hearing; - 4.
-Certain government officials listed in 20 U.S.C. § 1232g(b)(1) in order to carry out lawful functions; - 5.
-Appropriate parties in connection with a student's application for, or receipt of, financial aid if it is necessary to determine eligibility, amount of aid, conditions for aid or enforcing the terms and conditions of the aid; - 6.
-Organizations conducting certain studies for the NSLA in accordance with 20 U.S.C. § 1232g(b)(1)(F); - 7.
-Accrediting organizations in order to carry out their accrediting functions; - 8.
-Parents of a dependent student as defined in section 152 of the Internal Revenue Code of 1986; - 9.
+When a student transfers schools, LCER will mail the original or a copy of a student's cumulative file to the receiving district or private school within ten (10) school days following the date the request is received from the public school or private school where the student intends to enroll.
+LCER will make a reasonable attempt to notify the parent or eligible student of the request for records at the parent's or eligible student's last known address, unless the disclosure is initiated by the parent or eligible student.
+Additionally, LCER will give the parent or eligible student, upon request, a copy of the record that was disclosed and give the parent or eligible student, upon request, an opportunity for a hearing; - 3.
+Certain government officials listed in 20 U.S.C. § 1232g(b)(1) in order to carry out lawful functions; - 4.
+Appropriate parties in connection with a student's application for, or receipt of, financial aid if it is necessary to determine eligibility, amount of aid, conditions for aid or enforcing the terms and conditions of the aid; - 5.
+Organizations conducting certain studies for LCER in accordance with 20 U.S.C. § 1232g(b)(1)(F); - 6.
+Accrediting organizations in order to carry out their accrediting functions; - 7.
+Parents of a dependent student as defined in section 152 of the Internal Revenue Code of 1986; - 8.
 Individuals or entities, in compliance with a judicial order or lawfully issued subpoena.
-Subject to the exceptions found in 34 C.F.R. § 99.31(a)(9)(i), reasonable effort must be made to notify the parent or eligible student of the order or subpoena in advance of compliance, so that the parent or eligible student may seek a protective order;
+Subject to the exceptions found in 34 C.F.R. § 99.31(a)(9)(i), reasonable effort must be made to notify the parent or eligible student of the order or subpoena in advance of compliance, so that the parent or eligible student may seek a protective order; - 9.
+Persons who need to know in cases of health and safety emergencies; - 10.
+State and local authorities, within a juvenile justice system, pursuant to specific State law; - 11.
+A foster family agency with jurisdiction over a currently enrolled or former student, a short-term residential treatment program staff responsible for the education or case management of a student, and a caregiver (regardless of whether the caregiver has been appointed as the student's educational rights holder) who has direct responsibility for the care of the student, including a certified or licensed foster parent, an approved relative or nonrelated extended family member, or a resource family, may access the current or most recent records of grades, transcripts, attendance, discipline, and online communication on platforms established by LCER for students and parents, and any individualized education program ("IEP") or Section 504 plan that may have been developed or maintained by LCER; and/or

-- 10. Persons who need to know in cases of health and safety emergencies: - 11.
-State and local authorities, within a juvenile justice system, pursuant to specific State law; - 12.
-A foster family agency with jurisdiction over a currently enrolled or former student, a short-term residential treatment program staff responsible for the education or case management of a student, and a caregiver (regardless of whether the caregiver has been appointed as the student's educational rights holder) who has direct responsibility for the care of the student, including a certified or licensed foster parent, an approved relative or nonrelated extended family member, or a resource family, may access the current or most recent records of grades, transcripts, attendance, discipline, and online communication on platforms established by the NSLA for students and parents, and any individualized education program ("IEP") or Section 504 plan that may have been developed or maintained by the NSLA; and/or - 13.
-A victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense.
-The disclosure may only include the final results of the disciplinary proceedings conducted by the NSLA with respect to that alleged crime or offense.
-The NSLA discloses the final results of the disciplinary proceeding regardless of whether the NSLA concluded a violation was committed.
+12. A victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense.
+The disclosure may only include the final results of the disciplinary proceedings conducted by LCER with respect to that alleged crime or offense.
+LCER discloses the final results of the disciplinary proceeding regardless of whether LCER concluded a violation was committed.

 "Directory Information" is information that is generally not considered harmful or an invasion of privacy if released.
-The NSLA may disclose the personally identifiable information that it has designated as directory information without a parent's or eligible student's prior written consent.
-The NSLA has designated the following information as directory information:
+LCER may disclose the personally identifiable information that it has designated as directory information without a parent's or eligible student's prior written consent.
+LCER has designated the following information as directory information: